 Kuala Lumpur is not a city I fell in love with on first sight, yet I found myself coming back regularly.
 It is a modern city in the heart of South East Asia and has become a low-cost carrier hub, making Kuala Lumpur a springboard to explore the region.
 Enjoy the food, sights and shopping while you are there – and plan your next destination!

-And there is plenty of reason to enjoy your time in Kuala Lumpur: The dual Petronas Towers, with the KLCC at the base, are one of the most iconic buildings in Asia and have featured and a number of movies.
+And there are plenty of tourist destinations in Kuala Lumpur: The dual Petronas Towers, with the KLCC at the base, are one of the most iconic buildings in Asia and have featured and a number of movies.
 The views from the top are astonishing and the walk across the skybridge high up is unique – if a little scary!
 The KL Tower is another tall tower with great views – of the building and from the building.
-Kuala Lumpur has managed to preserve some of its history and you can see it around Merdaka Square and the old city.
+Kuala Lumpur has managed to preserve some of its history and you can see a few of the Kuala Lumpur attractions around Merdaka Square and the old city.
 The National Mosque is not far and one of the most impressive mosques I’ve seen in South East Asia.
 Despite being a vast metropolis, you can still enjoy some natural sights as well.
-My favorite one in Kuala Lumpur are the Batu Caves.
+The most unusual of the top 10 Kuala Lumpur attractions is my personal favorite, the Batu Caves.
 They are easy to reach and an unusual experience worth the trip out of town!

-When you are exploring a foreign city, the public places food and shopping are a great way to get a peek at how different the city is.
-That is true for Kuala Lumpur as well.
+And when you are tired from the tourist sites in Kuala Lumpur, the public places with food and shopping offerings are a great way to get a peek at how the locals live and how different the city is.
 In Bukit Bintang, you have a great place to see it side by side: From the shiny modern malls like Pavilion to the local markets of old, from global brands to local designers, from fine dining in peaceful ambiance to alleys full of people eating tasty local food outside in simple street restaurants – you get to serve a mix of Malay culture with Islamic and Western influences, all adding up to something unique worth visiting.